 Push-Primary client sites

-Push-Primary client mirrors, also referred to as Tier-1 mirrors, are the push client mirrors which are allowed to mirror from our master archives.
+Push-Primary client mirrors, also referred to as Tier-1 mirrors, are the push client mirrors which sync directly from Debian's internal syncproxy network.

 If your site is very well connected (both very good bandwidth and well connected to major backbones) and you are willing to let other sites mirror from your site, you may want to let us know so we can consider you for a push mirror.
-However, don't expect it to happen very soon because we already have a fair number of Tier-1 mirrors.
+Please contact the Debian mirrors team for set-up details.
+Note however, that we can't accept all requests for becoming a primary push mirror as we already have a fair number of Tier-1 mirrors.

 Setting up a push server mirror

-Given the large number of mirrors and the size of the Debian archive, it is not feasible for all the mirrors to use the master archive site as the upstream source for Debian (i.e. their push server mirror).
+Given the large number of mirrors and the size of the Debian archive, it is not feasible for all the mirrors to use Debian's internal syncproxies as the upstream source for Debian.
 It is much more efficient if the load is distributed among a number of push mirrors distributed throughout the globe.